 - Volunteer Opportunities

-- Participants must be 18 years or older and able to attend an 11-week program, comprised of Wednesday evening classes and one Saturday class.
+- Participants must be 18 years or older and able to attend a 12-week program, comprised of Wednesday evening classes and one Saturday class.

 - Click here to download an application for the Citizen Police Academy.

 Microsoft Word Viewer can be downloaded free by clicking here.